Gjum/morechunks-forge/README.md

 the mod will know that you're within render distance of these chunks.
 And looking at all your requests, it's easy to calculate the chunk you're in.
 But there's no way for anyone to know your y-coordinate or your exact x and z coordinates within that chunk.

+Structures more than 16 blocks below sea level are not shared at all.
+This might be configurable more precisely in a future version.

 If you need the exact details of the inner workings of the system, you can look at the server code here: [Gjum/morechunks-server](https://github.com/Gjum/morechunks-server).